Introduction to DOT NET Framework

 COM stands for Component Object Model.
-The COM is one of Microsoft Technologies.
-Using this technology we can develop windows application as well as web applications.
-In earlier COM, VB is the programming language which is used to implement windows application and ASP is used to implement web applications.
+The COM is one of Microsoft’s Technologies.
+Using this technology, we can develop Windows applications as well as Web applications.
+In COM, VB is the programming language that is used to implement Windows applications and ASP is the technology used to implement Web applications.

 What are the disadvantages of COM?